ericrosenbrown/nlmap_spot/README.md

 If you don't have access to a Spot and unable to collect data yourself, you can go to this Google drive link and download some already-collected datasets: https://drive.google.com/drive/folders/1zPUWyU7L6PBMpOTdUIQV_KG6yMhS1-dz

+For all the other functionalities that rely on `nlmap.py`, you will need to pass the location and name of the directory that contains all the data through the configuration file.
+Specifically, you will need to edit data (under dir_names) and data_dir_root (under paths).
+Look at the `Config` section below for more details.

 ## (2) Processing collected data into a colored pointcloud
 We can use the `nlmap.py` script to process a colored pointcloud from the data generated in (1) and visualize the pointcloud.
 After a pointcloud is made for the first time, we will save the resulting pointcloud into the data directory as `pointcloud.pcd` so that next time we can just load in the pointcloud.